trose16/pagination-demo-api/README.md

 This project was my way of demonstrating it's a vital skill to understand what's happening under the hood and how to think about API design principles required to build one that handles large datasets...

 ### Pagination as a solution
 Pagination is an API design pattern that enables us to present data/content to a user incrementally in "chunks" making content digestible and presenting content on pages.
 The question is, which method of pagination is the best choice for a scalable platform?
-My project explores the two most common methods.
+My project explores the two most common methods...

 ___